 There is also the NitBus (Night bus) which runs during the night when the TMB bus stops running.

-Pros: An economical means of transport from either T1 or T2 you can use the T10 ticket, Barcelona Travel Pass, and Barcelona Card.
+Pros: An economical means of transport from either T1 or T2 you can use the T-Casual ticket, Barcelona Travel Pass, and Barcelona Card.
 You can catch the bus either day or night.

 Cons: Less luggage space means it could be cramped if it is busy, journey ride takes longer than other forms of transport.
 You still need to walk or take a connecting metro from Catalunya station to your hotel.

 An airport taxi is a convenient way to travel to Las Ramblas.
 One cab can hold up to 4 people with their luggage.
 There are also a small number of van taxis that are licenced to carry up to 6 passengers.
 Note most van taxis however only have a license for 4 people like a regular sized cab.
 It is probably the most convenient, simplest and quickest way to get to the city centre.
 The other main advantage with a taxi is that there it is normally a door-to-door service.
 Sometimes the hotel is in a one way street that the taxi driver cannot access.
 In which case you may have a short walk.
 However generally the taxi driver can drop you off right outside your hotel.
 For the price I would recommend a taxi if it is your first visit to Barcelona especially if you are in a small group.

 |Taxis outside Barcelona Airport|